suffolklibraries/sljekyll/events-activities/sporting-memories/index.md

 Just come along to a session to find out more, whether for yourself or someone else.

-People with dementia and other mental illnesses are especially welcome.
+People with dementia and mental health difficulties are especially welcome.